-Many candies that contain caramel or toffee are often very difficult to clean from a mouth with braces since they so easily get lodged into difficult-to-reach pockets and may not dissolve or dislodge for days, even weeks, after eating the candy.
+Many candies that contain caramel or toffee are difficult to clean from a mouth with braces since they so easily get lodged into difficult-to-reach pockets and may not dissolve or dislodge for days, even weeks, after eating the candy.

 Most nuts are also usually a difficult food for individuals with braces to clean because pieces can get lodged in crevices and do not dissolve well.

-While a total exclusion of these foods from your diet is not necessary, seriously limiting these types of foods while you have braces will help you to keep your teeth clean.
+While a total exclusion of these foods from your diet is not necessary, seriously limiting these types of foods while you have braces will help you keep your teeth clean.

-Contact Your Orthodontist If Something Breaks
+Contact Your Auburn Orthodontist If Something Breaks

 It is not uncommon for people with braces to have a wire break, a rubber band pop off, spacers to become dislodged, etc. So, if your braces break and you are not seriously injured or in danger of serious injury, then you should not be too alarmed.
 You should, however, call your orthodontist as soon as possible.

-Braces in Auburn, AL
+Rubber Bands Auburn, AL

 Dr. Sprayberry of Sprayberry Orthodontics has been helping Auburn and Opelika residents achieve their dream smile for years.
 He and his team have the orthodontic knowledge and experience necessary to help you do the same.